Jamaican posse: In Great Britain

-In the United Kingdom, Jamaican organized crime gangs are known as "yardies".
+In the United Kingdom, Jamaican organised crime gangs are known as "yardies".
 Such gangs proliferated in the UK due to the country's association with former colonies in the Caribbean, and are typically involved in drug-related crime and gun crime.
-Jamaican crime groups have relatively small organizational structures and operate in association with other Jamaican gangs, although occasional conflicts between groups are manifested in street violence.
+Jamaican crime groups have relatively small organisational structures and operate in association with other Jamaican gangs, although occasional conflicts between groups are manifested in street violence.

 After taking control of the crack cocaine trade in London, yardie gangs spread throughout the south of England, and into parts of the Midlands, Wales, the north of England, and Scotland.

 Structure and activity

 Jamaican posses function as independent groups, each led by their own leaders.
 Most posses are headed by one or more national leaders, known as "generals".
 Regional leaders are known as "captains" or "lieutenants".
 The groups range in membership size from as few as 25 to as many as several hundred.
 Some posses are composed of autonomous cells.
 Membership is generally restricted to residents of a particular area of Kingston from which the gang's leaders originate.
 Posse members are typically single, unemployed males aged between 18 and 35.
 They live a transient lifestyle, incessantly moving between Jamaican diaspora communities in various cities, and often using false identification.
 Law enforcement may also struggle to establish the identities of members as they are usually only known to associates by street names.

 Posses are involved principally in importing and distributing narcotics, primarily marijuana and crack cocaine.
 During the 1970s, Jamaican drug gangs in the United States were known for trafficking in "Jamaica gold", a sinsemilla strain famed for its potency.
-Later, during the crack epidemic of the 1980s, Jamaican posses began sourcing cocaine from Colombian wholesale dealers, and took control of the retail crack market in many black neighborhoods in the U.S. by forcing out competitors with violence, efficient organization, a higher quality product, and discount prices.
+Later, during the crack epidemic of the 1980s, Jamaican posses began sourcing cocaine from Colombian wholesale dealers, and took control of the retail crack market in many black neighbourhoods in the U.S. by forcing out competitors with violence, efficient organisation, a higher quality product, and discount prices.

 Another profitable racket for posses has been the theft or illegal purchase of firearms.
 In 1987, an automatic pistol bought for $350 in Florida could be sold in Jamaica for $1,200.
 Posse members have a preference for automatic firearms, with the TEC-9 machine pistol being especially popular.
 Members also partake in armed home invasion robberies.
 Some members operate as killers for hire.
 Posses use legitimate businesses to mask or assist illegal activities.
 The proceeds of criminal activity by Jamaican posses in the U.S. has been used to fund Jamaican political parties in electoral politics and to buy and stockpile weapons for use in political violence in Jamaica, such as coup attempts and intimidation.